craignicholson/MultiSpeakClientV3ac/MultiSpeakBrokerSetupClientsAndServers.md

 > Issue, when adding new Vendor with 'Add Vendor' the Key is **Vendor**.
 When editting the Key is **Name**.

+Since we are setting up a CIS Vendor the MDMWebAPI configuration can be skipped.

 #### Step 1.2

 Add Subscribers by clicking [Set Subsribers](http://63.164.96.175/MultiSpeakBroker/SubscribersConfig.aspx?ReadSource=FakeCISMSpeak3)